cypherpunk-academy/2064/en/037_2021_Surprising message.md

 Julian: "Geil.
 Sounds good."

-Totaot: "I'm building this thing.
+Thaedaot: "I'm building this thing.
 Who brings it in and presses the keys?"

 For a while, no one in the chat room answered.